jfnavarro/st_api/README.md

 which we can access the data stored in our database.
 Authorization trough OAuth2 is required.

-A full manual on how to build and deploly will be added soon.

-A full manual and descriptions of the endpoints will be added soon.
+A full manual and descriptions of the endpoints will be added soon but you can now see the documents api_endpoints.doc and datamodel.doc for a basic description.

 A full manual on how to create and deploy the MongoDB database will be added soon.

-The ST Viewer (link here) can be built and configured to work with this API to access and visualize the data.
+The ST Viewer (link here) can be built and configured to work with this API to access and visualize the data, you just need to make sure that the in the ST Viewer configuration the URL and clientID are the same as the API.

 See LICENSE file for licensing and references.